Excellent 10 minute podcast presents details on search for evidence of string theory via Project IceCube.

 Related posts:

-Taiwan towers as tech innovator by John Boudreau, Mercury News:
+Taiwan towers as tech innovator by John Boudreau, Mercury News (pointy haired bosses broke the link so I removed it):

 Many cool products result from scientific and engineering research and development.
 One class of such products are the global positioning system devices.
 One example of those devices is the Garmin Nuvi 350 Pocket or Vehicle GPS Navigator Viewer (buy from Amazon) - in photo.